-- 76.4 The quantum and frequency of work in progress payments will be made to the Consultant in accordance with the payment terms specified in the Contract.
-These will be based on work done to the satisfaction of the CARICOM Secretariat and accepted to date at the daily or pro-rata monthly approved rate of payment. - 76.5 The cumulative amount of the progress payments will not exceed 90% of the value of the Contract, since the remaining ten per cent (10%) will be withheld as retention to be paid on satisfactory conclusion of the assignment. - 76.6 For each payment, the Consultant will send to the Project Manager (or delegate) three copies of a written request for payment or legal invoice, stating clearly the period of work being charged for, the number of consulting days or consulting hours being charged, the Consultants who spent this time and the work performed.
-This request or invoice will be supported by an itemised statement (if necessary) and receipts, invoices, vouchers and other supporting documentation. - 76.7 The Project Manager (or delegate) will receive the invoice and check the details against the work done to date and what was budgeted to be completed to date.
+- 103 If the Contract is prematurely terminated, that portion of the advance still considered outstanding in reference to the value of work completed to the date of termination will be re-paid by the Consultant. - 104 The quantum and frequency of work in progress payments will be made to the Consultant in accordance with the payment terms specified in the Contract.
+These will be based on work done to the satisfaction of the CARICOM Secretariat and accepted to date at the daily or pro-rata monthly approved rate of payment. - 105 The cumulative amount of the progress payments will not exceed 90% of the value of the Contract, since the remaining ten per cent (10%) will be withheld as retention to be paid on satisfactory conclusion of the assignment. - 106.
+For each payment, the Consultant will send to the Project Manager (or delegate) three copies of a written request for payment or legal invoice, stating clearly the period of work being charged for, the number of consulting days or consulting hours being charged, the Consultants who spent this time and the work performed.
+This request or invoice will be supported by an itemised statement (if necessary) and receipts, invoices, vouchers and other supporting documentation. - 107.
+The Project Manager (or delegate) will receive the invoice and check the details against the work done to date and what was budgeted to be completed to date.
 Once satisfactory, the Project Manager will recommend approval of payment; retain one copy for the study/project management file and, within two (2) working days of receipt of the invoice, forward one copy to the CARICOM Secretariat's Finance Programme.
 If unsatisfactory, the Project Manager will resolve with the Consultant.
-The Director/ASG will approve the payment. - 76.8 The Finance Programme will process for payment within three (3) working days of receipt, and update the study/project financial statement.
+The Director/ASG will approve the payment. - 108.
+The Finance Programme will process for payment within three (3) working days of receipt, and update the study/project financial statement.
 The Finance Programme will issue the payment cheque to the Consultant.
-One copy of the duplicate transmittal of the payment will be sent to the Project Manager for verification that payment was made. - 76.9 On satisfactory completion of the study/project, the Consultant will send to the Project Manager (or delegate) an invoice for the retention amount.
+One copy of the duplicate transmittal of the payment will be sent to the Project Manager for verification that payment was made. - 109.
+On satisfactory completion of the study/project, the Consultant will send to the Project Manager (or delegate) an invoice for the retention amount.
 The Project Manager will recommend approval of payment and forward to the Finance Programme for payment and updating the financial records.
-The Director/ASG will approve the payment. - 76.10 A note on the performance of Consultants shall be prepared by the Project Manager in consultation with the Project Leader and approved by the Director or ASG for inclusion in the Consultant's file in the CARICOM Secretariat's Database of Consultants, for future reference.
+The Director/ASG will approve the payment. - 110.
+A note on the performance of Consultants shall be prepared by the Project Manager in consultation with the Project Leader and approved by the Director or ASG for inclusion in the Consultant's file in the CARICOM Secretariat's Database of Consultants, for future reference.